cambridge-healthcare/hi_sinatra-docker/Continuous.Delivery.with.Docker.and.Jenkins.Part.2.md

-Last week we started talking about how we use [Docker and Jenkins for Continuous Delivery](http://blog.howareyou.com/post/62157486858/continuous-delivery-with-docker-and-jenkins-part-i) of our service oriented architecture in staging.
-We will end the two-part series by talking about setting up Docker containers with dependencies on other containers, cross-container discovery and best practices for keeping your fleet of Docker containers efficient.
+Last week we started talking about how we use [Docker and Jenkins for Continuous Delivery](http://blog.howareyou.com/post/62157486858/continuous-delivery-with-docker-and-jenkins-part-i) of our service oriented architecture.
+We will end the two-part series by talking about setting up Docker containers with dependencies on other containers, cross-container discovery and best practices for keeping Docker containers efficient.

+### Docker containers with dependencies on other containers

+TODO

 ### Docker and AUFS layers limitation